-Students in the M.A.E.
-Non-Certification Program enroll as a part of a cohort in mid-June and continue through the following June
+Students in the M.A.E.Non-Certification Program enroll as part of a cohort in mid-June and continue through the following June.

 For regular admission, applicants must have completed a baccalaureate degree from a regionally accredited institution of higher education or provide an official evaluation stating that they possess an equivalent degree.
 See Graduate Programs International Admissions section.
 A minimum grade point average of 3.00 is required.
+A passing score on the WEST-B is required as well.